Polam Kopitam poisoning incident

-The Po Lin Teahouse poisoning incident was a major mass food poisoning case that occurred in Taiwan in 2024.
-In late March, improper food handling at the Po Lin Teahouse located in Far Eastern Department Store Xinyi A13, Xinyi District, Taipei City, allegedly led to the growth of Burkholderia gladioli, which produced poisonous bongkrekic acid.
+The Polam Kopitam poisoning incident (寶林茶室中毒案) was a major mass food poisoning case that occurred in Taiwan in 2024.
+In late March, improper food handling at the Polam Kopitam located in Far Eastern Department Store Xinyi A13, Xinyi District, Taipei City, allegedly led to the growth of Burkholderia gladioli, which produced poisonous bongkrekic acid.
 Starting from the 19th, multiple diners began showing symptoms of food poisoning and sought medical treatment.
 As of June 12, the incident had resulted in six deaths due to organ failure caused by the poisoning.
 Another 29 individuals experienced mild symptoms and gradually recovered at home after receiving treatment.

 Background

-Po Lin Catering was founded by a Malaysian national named Barney (Li Fangxuan).
+Polam Kopitam was ran by a Malaysian national named "Barney" Li Fang-hsuan.
 Originally a café, the business transformed into a vegetarian Malaysian cuisine restaurant in January 2021.
 At the time of the incident, the company operated five branches.
-The poisoning case occurred at the Po Lin Teahouse located in the Far Eastern Xinyi A13 branch (whose lease expired on March 31).
+The poisoning case occurred at the Polam Kopitam located in the Far Eastern Xinyi A13 branch (whose lease expired on March 31).
 Another branch at No. 42 Raohe Street, Songshan District, reported suspected cases, but no toxins were detected during follow-up investigations.
 It was also reported that Li had a poor financial history with previous debts during his business career.